EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 ## Context

-Several patients have arrived to the hospital presenting a clear illness pattern.
-You know that recently a epidemic of Vibrio parahaemolyticus has started in your neighbour country.
+Several patients have arrived to the hospital presenting a clear illness pattern.You have tried to determine which pathogen is, but all your tests have failed, the time is running and you need a solution.
-And you rapidly confirm the pathogen in the hosts.
-You know that these bacteria are known to rapidly develop resistances to antibiotics and the treatment with some of them could be unuseful.
-Your boss also wants to know if this cases are related or not with the epidemic, to generate a report and raise the alarm before is too late.
-Therefore you both arrive into a conclusion, you need to sequence that pathogen.
+You have shared this problems with your boss and, rapidly, you both arrive into a conclusion, sequence the pathogen.
+With that you will absolutly determine which pathogen has been causing all this troubles, and furthermore, you will know if it has any special characteristic such as antimicrobial resistance genes, pathogenic islands, etc.
-For doing that, you have at your disposal the MinION that Oxoford Nanopore send you some months ago to test it and the hospital's Illumina MiSeq.
+To sequence the pathogen you have at your disposal the MinION that Oxoford Nanopore send you some months ago to test it and the hospital's Illumina MiSeq.
 In this case you would for sure select the Illumina sequencer because is what everybody does and there's plenty of pipelines out there online.
 But your boss has read that some crazy scientist have started to do something called...
 Hybrid assembly.
 So she tells you to try it...of course.

 <img src="assets/Designer.png" width="500">